OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/code-patterns/ref-code-patterns.md

 The same logic is duplicated in different action flows.

 Impact
-:   Repeating the same logic in different action flows makes it more difficult to maintain your code.<br/>
+:   Repeating the same logic in different action flows makes it more difficult to maintain your code.
 This means that to change the duplicated logic, you'll need to find that logic and then change it in all the different action flows.

 How to fix
-:   For each pattern found, select the magnifying glass to get more details.<br/>
+:   For each pattern found, select the magnifying glass to get more details.

     In the details' dialog, check the list of actions that include duplicated logic on the left side, and check the representation of the duplicated logic on the right side.
-The duplicated logic is highlighted and shown in the context of each action flow.<br/>
+The duplicated logic is highlighted and shown in the context of each action flow.

     If possible, refactor the actions where the duplicated logic exists by extracting the duplicated logic into a single action that can be reused.

 ### Missing description on public element